-Essel Mining & Industries Limited (EMIL) approaches mining in a scientific manner, at the heart of which lies its philosophy of delivering value to all stakeholders.
-Our efforts at standardisation, indigenously manufacturing spares, and adopting new technology helps us to raise the bar.
-At EMIL, there is continuous value addition in our processes through innovation, reengineering, modification and infrastructure development.
+Essel Mining & Industries Limited (EMIL) believes in its philosophy of delivering value to all stakeholders.
+Our efforts in adoption of modern technology in computerized mine planning and scheduling of operations, utilization of modern equipment for the production process and dispatch system has given an edge over our competitors in the industry.
+At EMIL, there is also continuous value addition in our processes through innovation, re-engineering, modification and infrastructure development which helps us to keep the operations most efficient.
 Some examples of our scientific approach are given below:

 - EMIL has invested in meticulous exploration of its iron ore deposits.
-This process delineates the ore body and helps conserve and protect resources.
-Contemporary software programmes such as SURPAC Computerised Mine Planning Modules are employed by our experienced team for making monthly and annual excavation plans.
-This scientific and organised approach contributes to resourceful and efficient operations.
+EMIL has its own exploration rig to undertake exploration of the mines.
+Further EMIL has deployed the state of the art XRF analyzer for accurate determination of ore quality.
+It has deployed contemporary software solutions such as SURPAC computerized Mine Planning Modules for making monthly and annual excavation plans.
+This scientific and organized approach contributes to efficient operations.
 Reserve estimation and quality assessment of the deposit is carried out with the help of the latest version of SURPAC.

-- In 2001, EMIL introduced mechanised mining, inducting bigger crushers at the primary stage and installing them in the pit itself.
-This reduced both transportation and secondary drilling and blasting investments, boosting productivity.
+- In 2001, EMIL introduced mechanized mining, inducting bigger crushers at the primary stage and installing them in the pit itself.
+This reduced both transportation and requirements for secondary drilling and blasting thereby reducing investments, boosting productivity.

-- In 2002, we used vibro-grizzly plants to segregate the required materials from ROM, thereby increasing the quantity fed down the line.
+- In 2002, EMIL used vibro-grizzly plants to segregate the lumps from ROM, thereby improving the finished product quality after crushing.

 - In 2003, EMIL identified and invested in the best technology available for crushing and screening.
 We installed a number of hydro cone crushers in place of a battery of jaw crushers.
-Going a step forward, we introduced linear screens in place of the older circular screens and could then produce cubic-shaped products that are sought in the sponge iron industry.
+Going a step forward, we introduced linear screens in place of the older circular screens which produced cubic-shaped products that are sought in the sponge iron industry.
 Similarly, the cone crushers also reduced fines generation, adding significant value to total recovery.

-- To produce saleable products from the blue dust or sub-grade material, different static screening plants and mobile screening plants were installed during the year 2004.
-At EMIL, we consciously use every bit of material possible in our effort to protect natural resources to the maximum.
+- To produce saleable products from the sub-grade material, different static screening plants and mobile screening plants were installed during the year 2004.
+At EMIL we give thrust to mineral conservation by way of utilizing the mineable product.

-- The track mounted mobile jaw crusher LT-140 was introduced for the first time in the iron ore industry in India by EMIL in 2005, which was a milestone in significantly minimising secondary blasting.
-This enhanced the production volume and improved the quality in the secondary and tertiary circuit.
+- The track mounted mobile jaw crusher LT-140 was introduced for the first time in the iron ore industry in India by EMIL in 2005, which was a milestone which significantly reduced the requirement of secondary blasting.
+This enhanced the production volume and improved the quality after secondary and tertiary crushing.

-- In order to improve the quality of our products during the Indian monsoon, we introduced a new technology called the Flip Flow Screening in the year 2009, which helped us handle the high moisture levels in the ore.
+- In order to improve the quality of our products during the monsoon, we introduced a new technology called the Flip Flow Screening in the year 2009, which helped us to handle the ore with high moisture content.